 - If you’re using edged weapons look into the Sharpening Stones made by Blacksmiths.
 The stones are usually dirt cheap.
 Similar enchants are quite expensive.
 Maces are hard to sharpen, so get a “weightstone” for those.

 - Upgrade your weapon(s) every few levels, the rest of the stuff can generally lag a bit behind.
-Pet classes (eg: Hunters) can lag on their gear more than melee clesses (eg: Warriors.)
+Pet classes (eg: Hunters) can lag on their gear more than melee classes (eg: Warriors.)
+If you have heirlooms than you can forget the upgrades.

 - Grinding?
 (Why???)
 Consider getting the local “kill X of this beast…” quests for more XP, if you’re going to be killing them anyway…